microsoft/aitour-concept-to-creation-ai-studio/src/demo3_add_your_own_data_w_pf.md

  Also, in order to be able to visualize the evaluation results in Azure AI Studio make sure that:
  - you log in with your Azure AI account used to provision the Azure resources, by using the command `az login --use-device-code`
  - you assign to yourself the *Storage Blob Data Contributor* role to have access permissions to the Azure AI Project storage account `az role assignment create --role "Storage Blob Data Contributor" --scope /subscriptions/<mySubscriptionID>/resourceGroups/<myResourceGroupName> --assignee "<user1@contoso.com>" `

+>[!NOTE]
+>If you used the [set_up.sh](./set_up.sh) script to automatically provision your Azure AI Studio resources, you can skip this step because the role assignment was done for you.
+You can jump directly to the [Explore your first gen AI solution](#explore-your-first-gen-ai-solution), since also the creation index is managed by the script.

 ## Add your data to Azure AI Studio Hub